tdmalone/working-plusplus/CONTRIBUTING.md

 You'll need [Node.js](https://nodejs.org/) already installed on your system.
 In addition, if you don't have [Yarn](https://yarnpkg.com/en/) and don't want it, you can use `npm install` instead of `yarn` above (but you might not get _exactly_ the same dependency versions).

 You'll also need a local installation of PostgreSQL (or a server you can utilise) and a clean database you can use.
 [Here's an easy-to-use Postgres app for Macs](https://postgresapp.com/).
+Working PlusPlus++ requires at least PostgreSQL 9.5, but 10+ is recommended.

 Make the following environment variables accessible to the app: